TiffanyLiIBM/ibm-cloud-hyperprotectcrypto/golang/README.md

 	}
 	```

-3. `cd $GOPATH/src/github.com/ibm-developer/ibm-cloud-hyperprotectcrypto/golang/examples`
+3. Change the directory by running `cd $GOPATH/src/github.com/ibm-developer/ibm-cloud-hyperprotectcrypto/golang/examples`
-4. Execute the examples by issuing the command: `go test -v`
+4. Execute the sample programs by issuing the command: `go test -v`
-5. The sample program produces output similar to the following:
+5. The sample program returns output similar to the following:

     ```Bash
 	=== RUN   Example_getMechanismInfo